Topological defects in lattice models and affine Temperley-Lieb algebra: Proofs and rigors

-However, the proofs for the identities involving $M$ are identical to those involving the $J$s, so we shall only prove the two identities involving $C_{k}(n)$.
+Here, we prove the identities \eqref{eq:JMandTopD1} and \eqref{eq:JMandTopD2} involving $C_{k}(n)$ and $\bar{C}_{k}(n)$ defined in~\eqref{def:Ck}.
+As the proofs for the identities involving $M$s are identical to those involving the $J$s, we only prove the two identities involving $\bar{C}_{k}(n)$.
 The proof of this result relies on two key observations; the first is the identity